 Below are some of the mild side effects that may occur from receiving Enhertu.
 These side effects may vary depending on what condition the drug is given to treat.

-Examples of mild side effects that have been reported in people receiving Enhertu for stomach or gastroesophageal cancer (cancer that forms in the area where the esophagus and stomach meet) include:
+Examples of mild side effects that have been reported in people receiving Enhertu for stomach cancer or gastroesophageal cancer (cancer that forms in the area where the esophagus and stomach meet) include:

 • fatigue